Equation of time: Early modern period

 A description of apparent and mean time was given by Nevil Maskelyne in the Nautical Almanac for 1767: "Apparent Time is that deduced immediately from the Sun, whether from the Observation of his passing the Meridian, or from his observed Rising or Setting.
 This Time is different from that shewn by Clocks and Watches well regulated at Land, which is called equated or mean Time."
 He went on to say that, at sea, the apparent time found from observation of the Sun must be corrected by the equation of time, if the observer requires the mean time.

 The right time was originally considered to be that which was shown by a sundial.
 When good mechanical clocks were introduced, they agreed with sundials only near four dates each year, so the equation of time was used to "correct" their readings to obtain sundial time.
 Some clocks, called equation clocks, included an internal mechanism to perform this "correction".
 Later, as clocks became the dominant good timepieces, uncorrected clock time, i.e., "mean time", became the accepted standard.
 The readings of sundials, when they were used, were then, and often still are, corrected with the equation of time, used in the reverse direction from previously, to obtain clock time.
 Many sundials, therefore, have tables or graphs of the equation of time engraved on them to allow the user to make this correction.

 The equation of time was used historically to set clocks.
 Between the invention of accurate clocks in 1656 and the advent of commercial time distribution services around 1900, there were several common land-based ways to set clocks.
 A sundial was read and corrected with the table or graph of the equation of time.

-If a transit instrument was available, the sun's transit across the meridian (the moment the sun appears to be due south or north of the observer) was noted; the clock was then set to noon and offset by the number of minutes given by the equation of time for that date.
+If a transit instrument was available or accuracy was important, the sun's transit across the meridian (the moment the sun appears to be due south or north of the observer, known as its culmination) was noted; the clock was then set to noon and offset by the number of minutes given by the equation of time for that date.
 A third method did not use the equation of time; instead, it used stellar observations to give sidereal time, exploiting the relationship between sidereal time and mean solar time.
+The more accurate methods were also precursors to finding the observer's longitude in relation to a prime meridian, such as in geodesy on land and celestial navigation on the sea.